If you’re planning to adopt and are wondering about finance, read this guide to find out what your options are.

 Top three personal loan picks for financing an adoption

-How can I compare baby and adoption loans?
+How can I get a competitive adoption loan?

 - Eligibility criteria.
 In most circumstances, you should have good creditworthiness to qualify.
 Some grant providers might require personal references from your pastor, employer, co-workers or friends.